Certainty Blog

 Improve Phase

 The fourth phase of the DMAIC process is to improve the process by implementing solutions that address the root causes of the problem.
-This involves generating and evaluating potential solutions, selecting and implementing the best one, and verifying its effectiveness.
-The main activities in this phase include:
+Specifically, this involves generating and evaluating potential solutions, selecting the best one, and verifying its effectiveness.

 • Generating potential solutions using tools such as brainstorming sessions, benchmarking studies, best practices research, etc.